sykwon/teddy-dream/plot/README.md

 The generated graphs and tables will be stored in the folders ```figures/``` and ```htmls/```, respectively.
 See [example.ipynb](example.ipynb) file.

 For example, you can obtain graphes and tables by using [example.ipynb](example.ipynb) for the DBLP dataset.
-Note that if you want to see the graphes and tables for other datasets, what you have to do is to change the variable ```dataNames```.
+Note that if you want to see the graphes and tables for other datasets, what you have to do is to assign the value of the variable ```dataNames``` to the name of dataset that you want to use.

 ### Generating training data